essence/essence/README.md

 -------

 Essence is designed to be really easy to use.
-Using the main class of the library, you can retrieve informations in just those few lines:
+Using the main class of the library, you can retrieve information in just those few lines:

 ```php
 $Essence = new Essence\Essence();